nathanchao/CSCD25-Project/index.md

 Next, I wanted to see if there's a correlation between  "swear proportion" (the proportion of posts in a subreddit that swear) and "score ratio", I reran the whole notebook multiple times and used the pandas corr function to find the Pearson coefficient.
 There was always a moderate or weak correlation between "swear proportion" and "score ratio".
 From this I concluded that there is no significant correlation between "swear proportion" and "score ratio".

-# Finding which non-swear words are commonly said with swear words
+## Finding which non-swear words are commonly said with swear words
-To find which non-swear words are commonly said with swear words, I trained a logistic regression to predict whether a post swears or not based on the words in the post and then analyzed the coefficients of the features in the trained logistic regression.
+To find which non-swear words are commonly said with swear words, I trained a logistic regression model to predict whether a post swears or not based on the words in the post and then analyzed the coefficients of the features in the trained logistic regression.